pk265586/AgentOrders/README.md

 In order to test the feature, in Web.config file, partition <appSettings>, the non-empty string for "ApiKey" should be provided.
 When that value is provided, the application will require each request to contain header "XApiKey" with value equal to the value of the "ApiKey" in Web.config file.

-In case something goes wrong in data initialization script, I have also provided backup of my SQL database - in file Documents\AgentOrders.zip
+In case something goes wrong in data initialization script, I have also provided backup of my SQL database - in the file Documents\AgentOrders.zip